jason136/hermes/README.md

 # How to
 Most content typed into the console window both apps create will be automatically sent to the corresponding destination; however, some commands (prefixed by '/') will carry out commands instead and will not be sent. \
-This is to say if you're trying to send the message "/file hello foo", the message will not be sent and an error may be shown.
+This is to say if you're trying to send the message "/file hello world", the message will not be sent and an error may be shown.
 ## Server
 To get started, run the [server.js](server.js) script with Node.js and allow it to listen for http requests on a predefined port (the default is port 3000). \
 In addition to this port, the app needs to be allowed to bind to other ports for websocket connections to be established (the default is ports 8080, 8081, 8082). \